USB hardware: USB Power Delivery

+In October 2023, the USB PD promoter group launched revision 3.2 of the specification.
+The AVS protocol now works with the old standard power range (SPR), down to a minimum of 9 V.

-Prior to Power Delivery, mobile phone vendors used custom protocols to exceed the 7.5 W cap on USB-BCS.
+Prior to Power Delivery, mobile phone vendors used custom protocols to exceed the 7.5 W cap on the USB Battery Charging Specification (BCS).
 For example, Qualcomm's Quick Charge 2.0 is able to deliver 18 W at a higher voltage, and VOOC delivers 20 W at the normal 5 V. Some of these technologies, such as Quick Charge 4, eventually became compatible with USB PD again.

+Charge controllers

+As of 2024 mainstream USB PD charging controllers support up to 100 W through a single port, with a few up to 140 W and custom built up to 180 W.

 Sleep-and-charge ports

 Sleep-and-charge USB ports can be used to charge electronic devices even when the computer that hosts the ports is switched off.
 Normally, when a computer is powered off the USB ports are powered down.
 This feature has also been implemented on some laptop docking stations allowing device charging even when no laptop is present.
 On laptops, charging devices from the USB port when it is not being powered from AC drains the laptop battery; most laptops have a facility to stop charging if their own battery charge level gets too low.

 On Dell, HP and Toshiba laptops, sleep-and-charge USB ports are marked with the standard USB symbol with an added lightning bolt or battery icon on the right side.
 Dell calls this feature PowerShare, and it needs to be enabled in the BIOS.
 Toshiba calls it USB Sleep-and-Charge.
 On Acer Inc. and Packard Bell laptops, sleep-and-charge USB ports are marked with a non-standard symbol (the letters USB over a drawing of a battery); the feature is called Power-off USB.
 Lenovo calls this feature Always On USB.